 The Early College Program at Georgia Northwestern Technical College is designed for current high school students.
 Students accepted into this program must be recommended by high school staff and must meet grade and high school credit requirements.
-Georgia Northwestern Technical College currently works with high schools in Catoosa County which includes Heritage, Lakeview-Fort Oglethorpe, and Ringgold.
+Georgia Northwestern Technical College currently works with high schools in Catoosa County which includes Heritage, Lakeview-Fort Oglethorpe, and Ringgold high schools and in Walker County, which includes Ridgeland and LaFayette high schools.
 Early College students have the opportunity to complete their academic high school coursework while working toward a certificate, diploma, or associate degree.
 Students choose from any GNTC program within the health, industrial, public service, or business technology fields.